pytorch-labs/executorch-examples/mv2/wasm/README.md

 ## Demo Features

 - Load a model from a file
-  - It currently only supports the MobileNetv2 model.
+  - It currently only supports the MobileNetV2 model.
 Passing in a model with different input/output shapes will result in an error.
-  - You can generate the model file by following the instructions in the [Portable Mode Readme](https://github.com/pytorch/executorch/blob/main/examples/portable/README.md).
 - Run inference on an image
+  - Supported formats: `.png`, `.gif`, `.jpeg`, `.jpg`